Hungnth/install-python-online-on-Windows/README.md

 ## Usage

-1. **Download Script**: Users can download the provided `.bat` file from this repository or create a new file using a text editor and save it with the `.bat` extension.
+1. **Download Script**: Users can download the provided `.cmd` file from this repository or create a new file using a text editor and save it with the `.cmd` extension.

 2. The script is configured to run with **administrator privileges** automatically to ensure successful installation.